Best Toilet Paper of 2021

 How well does a type of TP collect what it needs to collect?
 Assessment of this was purely subjective.
 That being said, we are confident in our subjective assessment of cleanability.
 Interestingly (but perhaps unsurprising), perceptions of cleanability are correlated with perceived and tested strength.
 Stronger products clean better, for the most part.

 The Charmin Ultra Strong cleans the best, while the Cottonelle Ultra Clean Care and the other high scorers, like the Quilted Northern Ultra Soft and Strong, are up there too.
-TheScott 1000, Seventh Generation 2-Ply, and Amazon Solimo struggle near the back of the pack, and are not our first choices if seeking top-notch cleanability.
+TheScott 1000, Seventh Generation 2-Ply, and Amazon Solimo struggle near the back of the pack and are not our first choices if seeking top-notch cleanability.

 We aggregated the comparative softness assessment of about a dozen testers.
 We found notable agreement and are confident in our ranking of respective toilet paper softness.
 The Charmin Ultra Gentle is ahead of the rest.
 Next is Charmin Ultra Soft Cushiony Touch.
 The next echelon, at least a little behind these two super comfortable options, are Charmin Essentials and both top scorers.
 Predictably, Scott 1000 is the least soft in our test.
-One tester points out that Scott 1000 is "definitely the scratchiest".
+One tester pointed out that Scott 1000 is "definitely the scratchiest".

 Shopping for Value

 It is challenging to shop for toilet paper value, and it's a tall order to seek the "best bang for your buck".
 First, toilet paper is sold in a wide array of configurations.
 You can buy one roll at a time or in giant packages.
 You can get some sort of volume discount, or it can only seem like that is the case.
 Next, there isn't any standard size of the roll.
 "Standard" rolls from one company can be different from those of another company.
-And then there are the plethora of roll size options.
-You'll see "double", "mega", "family mega" and "supreme", among others.
+And then there are a plethora of roll size options.
+You'll see "double", "mega", "family mega", and "supreme", among others.
 Naming conventions vary from one company to another.

 With the above assumptions and findings, plus some discipline in your usage (i.e., use the minimum amount of tissue for any given job), you can calculate the actual best value in a toilet tissue product.
-It is a labor-intensive process, but is one you can do with price, sheet-count, and our calculated "effectiveness coefficient".
+It is a labor-intensive process but is one you can do with price, sheet count, and our calculated "effectiveness coefficient".
 Try this step-by-step process to find your best value.

 First, determine how much toilet paper you can store at any given time.
-Buying in bulk is the best value, but we can't all store hundreds of rolls.
+Buying in bulk is, generally, the best value, but we can't all store hundreds of rolls.
 Narrow your shopping to package sizes that you can store.
 Next, intuitively weed out the products that are obvious outliers.
 The most expensive choices will probably remain too expensive, even after a critical analysis.
 Same for the least expensive choices, absolute budget tp is borderline useless and likely not worth the time, money, and space.

 When you have narrowed your choices, identify the cost per sheet (or per 100 sheets.
 This is how prices are often communicated online.
 Just make sure your denominator is the same for every product) and the GearLab "Effectiveness Coefficient" for your options.
 Say you have product A that is 13 cents per 100, and its Effectiveness Coefficient is 4.
-Product B is one that costs 34 cents per 100 sheets, and we scored it a 1 (these are real numbers from a recent GearLab analysis).
+Product B costs 34 cents per 100 sheets, and we scored it a 1 (these are real numbers from a recent analysis).

 Multiply the cost by Effectiveness Coefficient for each product to get an approximation of true cost.
 Product A appears very inexpensive, but it is far less effective.
 Its cost for a given amount of function is 52 (13x4).
 Product B, in the same analysis, scores 34 (34x1).
 Product B is less expensive per use.
 Product B, used with some discipline, is a considerably better value than product A, despite initial purchase prices that invert that value differential.

 Intuitive assessments of function and value validate our mathematical approach and vice versa.
 What we propose with the use of our proprietary "Effectiveness Coefficient" isn't inherently unique, nor is it fully necessary.
-Critical thinking and actual value-oriented use of toilet tissue will support the same conclusions we have made mathematically.
+Critical thinking and actual value-oriented use of toilet tissue will support many of the same conclusions we have made mathematically.

 — Jediah Porter